Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 2: Examination of Effects of Visual Feedback

 \subsection{Experiment Design}

-We used the same system architecture with additions of visual feedback for the expressed emotional writing.
-We decided to use the a keyboard-based text entry method based on our findings in the first study.
-We also made a minor modification to allow participants to share positive episodes when they did not have any stressful moments though we did not use such data for our later analysis.
+We used the same system architecture, adding visual feedback for emotional writing.
+Based on the first study, we chose a keyboard-based text entry method.
+Additionally, we allowed participants to share positive episodes when they did not have stressful moments although this data was not used in our analysis.